tldr-pages/tldr/pages/linux/iptables.md

 > Program that allows configuration of tables, chains and rules provided by the Linux kernel firewall.

+- View chains, rules, and packet/byte counters for all tables:

+`sudo iptables -vnL`

-- See chains and rules for specific table:
+- View chains, rules, and packet/byte counters for specific table:

 `sudo iptables -t {{table_name}} -vnL`